 At the bottom, Connor tied into the rope.
 I was still connected by GriGri, so I belayed him.
 Connor climbed, removing the extra sling to save Xavier another ascent.
 By this point, our focus shifted to dinner.
 Pizza or burgers?
 Definitely beer.

 Once Connor descended, we packed up and hiked down.
 We reached the trailhead at 5:30pm.
 We loaded gear, ditched our boots and drove back to town.

 The USFS road felt even slicker on the descent.
 Halfway back to the main road, my front-right tire caught snow, and before I could steer back to the center, we started spinning.
-The reare of the truck slid out to the left and we ended up spinning 180 degrees.
+The rear of the truck slid out to the left and we ended up spinning 180 degrees.
 We were in the same lane, facing the opposite direction.
 We got lucky.
-I used a pullover to three-point turn and kept my speed down.
+I used a pullover to three-point turn, then kept my speed down.

 We finally reached clear pavement and set course for Montana Ale Works.
 We opted for burgers, plus a whiskey and beer each to celebrate popping our ice cherries (and surviving that 180).